 Forkpitch has gone to seed since its founding in the early 1990s, but Etron's marshalled his following into a heavily-armed militia funded by an organized crime network called the Outfit.
 And although Rayber's a devoted son to his drug-addled parents and disabled brother, he's too smart to be anything but miserable on Forkpitch.
 When Etron offers him the chance to join the Outfit, he gladly leaves his old life behind.

-Still, Etron isn't satisifed with the secret empire he's built in Bokilakawphyn County.
+Still, Etron isn't satisfied with the secret empire he's built in Bokilakawphyn County.
 As his shrewd Native American lieutenant Meashantubby trains Rayber to be the Outfit's deadliest killer yet, Etron puts the pieces in place for an all-out attack on Sonny Tawwater, Little Dixie's reigning drug kingpin.